 There are essentially two ways to profit from the internet economy.
 You can either get a work at home job or build your own online business.
 If you’re interested in getting a work at home job, read Work at Home Jobs.

-If you want to tap into the wealth of the internet and are ready to commit to your success, I recommend you enroll in the Online Entrepreneur Certification Course.
+If you want to tap into the wealth of the internet and are ready to commit to your success, I recommend the Online Entrepreneur Certification Course.
 The first 10 lessons are free.
-To learn more, go to the Online Entrepreneur Certification Course.
+To learn more, Click Here.